engr-Eghbali/Casco/README.md

 - :recycle: TODO : rebase conflict strategy in progress...
 - :white_medium_square: TODO : test and debug.
 - :white_medium_square: TODO : make a leiningen plugin out of it.
+- :white_medium_square: TODO : do the licensings stuff!
+- :white_medium_square: TODO : smoke test and improvements.
+- :white_medium_square: TODO : make it ready to publish.